chenfran/react-meme-generator/README.md

 # React Meme Generator

+In this project you will find two approaches to creating a web application with the requirements below.

+There is a simple approach with three input fields and a download button.
+The simple approach is done without fetching any data and without styling.

+The advanced approach is with data fetching and some styling.

+The code is described in chapters starting with 1 e.g. 1 Import useState from react etc.

 Create a web app with React that allows for users to generate and download memes using the https://memegen.link/ website.

 It should allow the user to: